 2012 MLS: Seitz stepped in four times for veteran goalkeeper Kevin Hartman from 4/21 to 5/12 accumulating a 0-2-2 record and a 1.25 GAA… He also played 450 minutes for the FC Dallas Reserves… Seitz went 4-1-0 in MLS Reserve League action while allowing just 0.40 goals per game before electing to forgo the remainder of his season in order to donate bone marrow… For his noble act, Seitz was voted was 2012 MLS W.O.R.K.S.
 Humanitarian of the Year on 11/20.
 He was the first FC Dallas player to win the award in the 17-year history of the franchise.

 2011 MLS: Seitz made one appearance for FC Dallas during the regular season, stopping five of nine shots in a 4-2 loss to San Jose on 10/22...
 He saw another 135 minutes of action for Dallas in the Rio Grande Plate, finishing the competition with a 1-0-0 record...
-He split time with Josh Lambo in MLS Reserve League action, logging 602 minutes in 10 games.
+Split time with Josh Lambo in MLS Reserve League action, logging 602 minutes in 10 games.

 2010 MLS: Seitz started 22 of the 23 matches he played for Philadelphia Union...
 He logged well-over 2,000 minutes and made 68 saves...
 He finished the year with a 1.80 GAA and a record of 5-12-6

 2009 MLS: Seitz played four matches for RSL in 2009, totaling 360 minutes of action...
 He saved 13 of the 20 shots he faced and ended the season with a 1.25 GAA...
 He was selected by Philadelphia in the 2009 Expansion Draft